Audiotronix/Positron_LT/README.md

 License usage: CC-BY

-If you are manufacturing this 3D printer or a close derivative, please put KRALYN Design Logo visibily on your product and designate KRALYN as the inventor of this product.
-You can find the file inside the logos folder.

 All hardware materials and designs provided here are licensed under the CC-BY-SA-4.0 hardware license.
 All documentation, including the Wiki, is under the Creative Commons CC-BY-SA-4.0 license.

 [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)